raspy135/Qun-synthesizer/README.md

 * As CV input to control synth parameters
 * As an audio signal.
 VCF / effector / Clipping will be applied.

 If you want to use LINE IN signal as an audio signal, then set Oscillator(1/2)'s signal as "AUXR" or "AUXL", and set the ENV SEL as "ON" (in OSC Switches).
-Set the gain by changing "VCF Volume" and "AUX In Gain" in Mix submenu.
+Set the gain by changing "VCF Volume" and "AUX In Gain" in Mix sub-menu.

 The synth's clipping algorithm can be used as guitar distortion and it is really good.
 However the interfaces are not designed for guitar, so you need the following things: